Chapter Five

 Medical Experiences in Communist POW Camps in Korea, The Martin Journal, Martin Army Hospital, Ft.
 Benning, Ga., quoted in Lewis H. Carlson, Remembered Prisoners of a Forgotten War at p.
 178, St. Martin's Press, (New York, 2002).

 Those experiences make an interesting comparison to coercive techniques discussed in the Kubark Counterintelligence Interrogation Manual, a somewhat dated document, but still of some apparent applicability.
 See, Mark Bowden, The Dark Art Of InterrogationAtlantic Monthly , October, 2003.
 Those techniques include arrest, detention, deprivation of sensory stimuli, threats, pain, hypnosis and use of drugs.
-The manual also list noncoercive techniques designed to induce regression:
+The manual also lists noncoercive techniques designed to induce regression:

 bulletPersistent manipulation of time